 Alumni Success Stories

-Jinghuan Liu earned her M.A. in Cultural Foundations of Education from Kent State University in 2008.
-Currently, she works as a Project Manager at a multicultural market research firm, New American Dimensions, in Los Angeles.
+Jinghuan Liu came to Kent State University from China.
+She earned her M.A. in Cultural Foundations of Education in 2008.
+Currently, she works as a program manager at a multicultural market research firm, New American Dimensions, in Los Angeles.

-During her time at Kent State, she studied with Dr. Vilma Seeberg and focused on comparative education, with a special interest on rural Chinese girls' access to higher education.
-She greatly enjoyed her studies with Dr. Kim Sebaly, Dr. Tricia Niesz and Dr. Natasha Levinson.
-She also studied ethnography, which became her pre-career training as a market research professional.
+During her time at Kent State, she studied with Dr. Vilma Seeberg, and focused on comparative education, with a special interest in rural Chinese girls' access to higher educaiton.
+She greatly enjoyed her studies with Dr. Kim Sebaly, Dr. Tricia Niesz, and Dr. Natasha Levinson.
+She also studied ethnography, which became her pre-career training as a market reserach professional.

 At her current company, she manages multicultural research projects with Asian American, Hispanic, African American, LGBT and youth consumers.
 Her industry experience ranges from technology, consumer packaged goods, non-profit, healthcare/pharmaceutical to automotive, advertising, banking and financial services and retail.
-She specializes on conducting research with mothers, Millennials and affluent consumers.
+She specializes in conducting research with mothers, Millennials, and affluent customers.
 She also has extensive experience managing online panels and using social media as a research tool.

 Drolma Tsering came to the Cultural Foundations Program at Kent State University from Tibet.
 She graduated in Decemeber 2012 with a Master's Degree in Education.
 Currently, she is working on an Early Childhood Care and Development project with the Save the Children International Organization in Tibet.

 After graduation, she first worked as a teaching assistant in an English as a Second Language Center and then got an internship in Washington, D.C. with Machik, a non-governmental organization focusing on the improvement of educational and health situations in Tibet.